pinkpong111/deficit-fractal-governance/README.md

 ---

 *This framework draws on cross-domain synthesis across ecology, complex systems science,* *non-equilibrium thermodynamics, behavioral economics, game theory, information theory,* *constitutional law, and dynamical systems theory.*
-*It does not claim formal equivalence with any of these fields.*
-*It claims structural correspondence — and proposes that correspondence as a research program.*
-*This framework draws on cross-domain synthesis across ecology, complex systems science,* *non-equilibrium thermodynamics, behavioral economics, game theory, information theory,* *constitutional law, and dynamical systems theory.*